 Where the hell did that underground “Fight Club” scene come from?
 What a complete waste of time!
 Here’s how the scene plays out: Wolf gets into the ring with an opponent bigger than him.
 The big guy throws a few punches, they miss their mark; Wolf punches the guy in the neck, and the fights over.
 OH COME ON!
 Not only is the scene a complete waste of time but the fight itself just plain sucked.

-I don’t know what it is with Cuba and these DTV movies.
-I mean he’s a bankable actor and if given the proper script, he can work magic.
-Even with a so-so plot like “Way of War”, Cuba shines.
-Overall the film is exciting, with decent acting, a medium level of suspense, a fair amount action and a story that’s straightforward and to the point.
-Out of TOV 5 stars I’m gonna give “Way of War” 3.5, which makes “Way of War” worthy of at least a rental.
-And it’s been Valkor tested and TOV approved.
+I don't know what it is with Cuba and these DTV movies.
+I mean he's a bankable actor and if given the proper script, he can work magic.
+Even with a so-so plot like that of "Way of War", Cuba shines.
+Overall, the film is exciting, with decent acting, a medium level of suspense, a fair amount action, and a story that's straightforward and to the point.
+So, out of TOV 5 stars, I'm giving "Way of War" 3.5 stars, which makes this film worthy of at least a rental.